szensk/wul/readme.md

 wul
 ========
 A **w**orthless **u**nnecessary **l**anguage developed as a learning exercise.
 Written in C#, before I read about parsers and interpreters, it is a bit odd.
 While the simple syntax is borrowed from Lisp, it isn't exactly lisp.
+Notably, influenced by Lua, functions may return multiple values.

 Types
 ======